 My Strange Things exhibition will include a combination of figurative clay sculptures and paintings.
 Clay sculptures will be exhibited in the middle of the gallery, and paintings will be hanging on both walls surrounding the sculptures.
 Because the paintings are much larger than the clay figures, I hope to create a strange environment that will let the audience sympathize with the clay figures while they share the same space.
 There will be approximately 8 paintings and 2-3 clay pieces, and most of the artworks for the show will be mixed media.
 One of my clay pieces, “It was just a passing shower,” is composed of nearly 300 individual figures, and is glazed with various colors in order to show a wide range of personalities.
 Most of my paintings, on the other hand, are in acrylic in a brighter color palette.
 Overall, I imagine an engaging space that combines 3-dimensional and 2-dimensional work.

 Upload 10 digital images of your work (for 2–4 person shows, provide at least 5 images per artist; for shows larger than 4+ exhibitors, or curatorial projects, provide at least 1 image per artist, equaling a total of 10 – 15 images).

 Digital images MUST be in jpeg format, 72 dpi, and sized 1200 pixels on the longest side.
 The name of each file must begin with the artist’s last name followed by the image number corresponding to the image list (Lastname01.jpg).
 No uploads of Video and Audio files will be accepted in the application, Please link to the content on the image list.
 The selection committee will only view the first 2 minutes of time based works.
 Making short selections from longer works is recommended.

-Please create a Word .doc or PDF with an Image list corresponding to order of digital images.
-Provide: Image File Name/Number, Artist Name, Title of Work, Medium, and Date of Completion,
+Please create a Word .doc or PDF with an Image list corresponding to the order of digital images.
+Provide: Image File Name/Number, Artist Name, Title of Work, Medium, and Date of Completion.

 Oil on canvas